 The Parts of Plants That Produce Essential Oil

-Within this article, I loosely refer to all volatile aromatherapy oils including essential oils, absolutes and CO2s collectively as "essential oils."
+Within this article, I loosely refer to all volatile oils including essential oils, absolutes and CO2s collectively as "essential oils."

-Not all plants produce enough essential oil to justify the commercial cost of extracting the oil.
+Not all plants produce useful or enough essential oil to justify the commercial cost of extracting the oil.
 Additionally, the essential oils produced by some plants have no known therapeutic value or can even be hazardous.
 As more is discovered about the safety and therapeutic benefits of particular essential oils and as consumer/B2B demand grows for particular essential oils, availability can change.

 The below list is offered as a guideline to the essential oils and absolutes that are commonly distilled/extracted from the listed plant part type.
 Please don't consider this list as being complete.
 It is possible to sometimes find essential oils produced from other parts of the botanical or produced using material from multiple parts of a plant.